 Illegal Wildlife Trade in the Greater Mekong

-The region is a perfect storm -- a source, transit route and final destination for many of the world's most valuable and threatened wildlife species.
-This multi-million dollar trade significantly threatens the survival of WWF priority species including tiger, Asian and African elephant, and all rhino species.
+The region is a perfect storm -- a source, transit route, and final destination for many of the world's most valuable and threatened wildlife species.
+This multi-million dollar trade significantly threatens the survival of WWF priority species, including tigers, Asian and African elephants, and all rhino species.

 Top Ten Most Wanted

 The markets of the Golden Triangle are ground zero for illegal wildlife trade in the Greater Mekong region.
 Check out the latest report on the "Top Ten Most Wanted Endangered Species in the Markets of the Golden Triangle."

 Perhaps one of the most widely recognized species illustrating the gravity of the situation is the tiger.
 Over the last century, 95% of the world’s tiger population has vanished due to shrinking habitats, expanding human populations, increasing demand for traditional medicines and wild meat, and a decrease in prey species.
 Many of Asia's poached and farmed tigers pass through the Golden Triangle states, where Mong La market is especially notorious for tiger trade.
 In the Greater Mekong region, about 200 tigers are known to exist, down from 1200 individuals in 1998, and many remnant populations are small and isolated.